zero804/gitlab.community/doc/api/container_registry.md

 action doesn't delete blobs.
 To delete them and recycle disk space, [run the garbage collection](https://docs.gitlab.com/omnibus/maintenance/README.html#removing-unused-layers-not-referenced-by-manifests).

+WARNING:
+On GitLab.com, the number of tags deleted by this API is limited.
+For registry repositories with a lot of tags to delete, only a part of them will be actually deleted.
+You might need to call this API multiple times.
+For an automated way to do so, use a [Cleanup policy](../user/packages/container_registry/index.md#cleanup-policy).

 NOTE:
 In GitLab 12.4 and later, individual tags are deleted.
 For more details, see the [discussion](https://gitlab.com/gitlab-org/gitlab/-/issues/15737).